erikdubbelboer/blog.dubbelboer.com/_posts/2012-01-08-x-mixed-replace.md

 {% endhighlight %}

 It's fun to experiment with but since it isn't supported by IE it's not really practical for real usage.

+### Update 16-10-2014 ###

+Fixed PHP and/or nginx buffering bug.

+The current version of Safari (7.0.6) will not display the cat image but instead download it and open it in Preview.

+The current version of Chrome (36) Opera Next (24) will not display anything anymore.